What are British Values?

 How do we specifically promote ‘British Values’?

-Each week we formally discuss one of the fundamental British Values in a whole school assembly.
+Each week we formally discuss one of the fundamental British Values in a whole school assembly through the Picture News scheme.
 Children in KS1 and KS2 are then encouraged to consider the impact of the issue discussed on the lives of themselves and others.
 Within the Early Years, they are also supported to talk about the values through a directed session each week.
 However, in addition to these discrete lessons, we seek to promote British values in our policies and practice at our school.
 Our activities and the way we manage learning and behaviour, clearly reflect British values.
 We promote these values in the following ways:

 - Provide pupils with a broad general knowledge of, and promote respect for, public institutions and services – by discussing these whenever appropriate in curriculum work.